Online Master’s Degrees in Clinical Mental Health Counseling

 Those with a master’s degree in clinical mental health counseling often go on to work as mental health counselors.
 As stipulated by the American Counseling Association, mental health counselors will work with individuals, families, and groups in diagnosing and treating mental, behavioral, and emotional problems and disorders.
 Within that scope of practice is a deep reservoir of varying specializations, where a mental health counselor can center their focus around a particular patient demographic or mental health condition.

 No matter what they choose to specialize in, mental health counselors often take a holistic, person-centered approach that may involve connecting a client with other care providers, social workers, and professional networks as needed.
-To that end, mental health counselors must work in multidisciplinary teams and be comfortable treating clients with a dual diagnosis.
+To that end, mental health counselors must work in multidisciplinary teams and be comfortable treating clients with dual diagnoses.
 A master’s degree in mental health counseling is essential not just for meeting licensure requirements, but also for providing a comprehensive understanding of mental health’s varied and interconnected areas.

 Substance Abuse Counselor